 So in SSB, the upper corners of the vowel space function as the endpoints of its two subclasses of diphthongs.
 I prefer to transcribe them as the semivowels j and w, which are exactly equivalent in terms of the vowel space, but have additional benefits.
 First, j and w make explicit that the English diphthongs are falling, ie moving from greater to lesser prominence.
-Second, they reinforce English vowel liaison for the foreign learner, eg way out wɛjawt, show off ʃəwɔf, as well as initialisms like those in the previous paragraph.
+Second, they reinforce English vowel linking for the foreign learner, eg way out wɛjawt, show off ʃəwɔf, as well as initialisms like those in the previous paragraph.
 Additionally, they provide by far the best way to teach cardinals 1 and 8 to native English speakers: simply pronounce intervocalic j or w, then “hit the pause button” in the middle of the semivowel.

 In final position, especially when heavily accented, SSB diphthongs are sometimes followed by a short, schwa-like sound which highlights the final j or w.
 Here are me and loo said by Kate Winslet:

 Such pronunciations clearly differ from the closing diphthongs of old RP with their distinctively not-quite-high endpoints ɪ and ʊ.
 These sound very old-fashioned, especially in final accented position, e.g. May in this 1932 newsreel clip: